-Cover Letter Mistakes that are easy to avoid, you just need to know about them!
-It is important to be sure that your cover letter delivers a message that you want to convey, free of mistakes and errors.
+Cover Letter Mistakes that are easy to avoid, you need to know about them!
+It is important to be sure that your cover letter delivers the message that you want, free of mistakes and errors.

 Common Cover Letter MistakesThis is the first opportunity you have to entice an employer to read your resume.
 Treat this document as your opening statement to promote yourself by expressing, in paragraph form, how you will be an asset to the organization.

 How to Fix These Problems

 - Grammatical and Spelling Errors